getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 [{% asset owners_default_everyone.png %}]({% asset owners_default_everyone.png @path %})

-Note that at this time the Issue Owners feature is only available for email notifications.
-This means that your alert rules must trigger email notifications in order to be affected by your Issue Owners rules.
+At this time, the Issue Owners feature is only available for email notifications.
+This means that your alert rules must trigger email notifications to be affected by your Issue Owners' rules.

 ## Configuration